History of Bologna FC 1909 in Timeline

 1924: Northern and National League Champions

-In 1924, Bologna became Northern and National League champions for the first time, defeating Genoa CFC after five matches.
-The finals were marred by crowd troubles.
+In 1924, Bologna became Northern and National League champions for the first time, defeating Genoa CFC in a hard-fought final marred by crowd troubles.

 1927: Move to Stadio Renato Dall'Ara

-In 1927, Bologna began playing in the Stadio Renato Dall'Ara, the tenth-largest stadium by capacity in Serie A.
+In 1927, Bologna began playing their matches at the Stadio Renato Dall'Ara, which is the tenth-largest stadium by capacity in Serie A.

 1928: Second Italian Championship

-In 1928, Bologna won their second Italian championship, solidifying their foothold in Italian football.
-This was the last time the league was competed in the old system before Serie A was instated the following year.
+In 1928, Bologna won their second Italian championship, solidifying their presence in Italian football before Serie A was instated the following year.

 1935: Scudetto Win